 - overripe bananas - your bananas should be very spotty with lots of brown marks.
 I like to save overripe bananas in a tight container in the freezer so I always have them on hand for recipes!

 - eggs - your eggs should be room temperature for this recipe -- if you're in a rush, see below for a tip!
+Plus, see below for how to make these banana carrot muffins with no egg!

 - vanilla extract - I recommend using a high-quality pure vanilla extract.
 Or better yet, check out my post on how to make vanilla extract at home with just 2 ingredients!